Alblasserwaard

 The Light Division

-In the early hours of the 10th - after the Dutch GHQ had received the shocking news of the lost bridge at Gennep and the armoured train that had penetrated the Peel-Raamline - the Light Division received orders [0830] to immediately evacuate the province Brabant and redeploy at the Merwede front [around the city of Gorinchem].
-Still during this evacuation process the commander of the division - Colonel Van der Bijl - received revised orders: 'move the division to Ysselmonde by making use of the traffic bridge at Alblasserdam.
+In the early hours of the 10th - after the Dutch GHQ had received the shocking news of the lost bridge at Gennep and the armoured train that had penetrated the Peel-Raamline - the Light Division received orders [08.30 hrs] to immediately evacuate the province Brabant and redeploy along the Merwede front [around the city of Gorinchem].
+Still during this very evacuation process the commander of the division - Colonel Van der Bijl - came in receipt of revised orders: 'move the division to Ysselmonde by making use of the traffic bridge at Alblasserdam.
 After crossing the bridge the division is ordered to prepare itself for action against the German troops at Waalhaven.'
-It was imperative that the airfield was retaken from the Germans.
+It was imperative that the airfield would be retaken from the Germans.

 The LD arrives

-During the afternoon the division commander [Colonel Van der Bijl] received the new instruction that the division had been ordered to counter attack the German occupation at Waalhaven AFB after it had send one infantry battalion to Dordrecht.
-At 1700 hrs new contact had been established with the Commander Fortress Holland.
-During that telecon a more genuine intelligence package was received.
-The Colonel was informed that the divsion had to be in position east of Waalhaven at a time that would make it possible to start the attack at 0200 hrs [11 May], the time that was advised by the RAF as the estimated time that a planned large scale RAF raid on Waalhaven would have ended.
+During the afternoon the division commander [Colonel Van der Bijl] received the new instruction that the division had been ordered to counter attack the German occupation at Waalhaven AFB after it had first send one of its infantry battalions to Dordrecht.
+At 17.00 hrs new contact with the Commander Fortress Holland was established.
+During that telecon the LD commander got a more elaborate instruction on the general status and his objectives.
+The Colonel was informed that the divsion had to be in position east of Waalhaven at a time that would make it possible to start the attack at 02.00 hrs [11 May], the time that was advised by the RAF as the estimated time that a planned large scale RAF raid on Waalhaven would have ended.
+The LD was to follow up on that attack.

 Apparently the Colonel had not been informed that the bridges at Dordrecht and Barendrecht had been occupied by German troops.
-That conclusion can be deducted from the operational plan that the Colonel designed.
-He instructed two forces to be formed.
-One that would move south into the direction of Barendrecht [where meanwhile parts of a German battalion had been positioned] and one that would go north to Bolnes (along the Maas).
-The southern force had to send one battalion to Dordrecht via Zwijndrecht (!) after it had crossed the Noord.
-That very detail is a clear indication that the Colonel had no knowledge of the German positions, for otherwise he would have sent the battalion over at Papendrecht (directly opposite of Dordrecht), because the Zwijndrecht bridge was after all occupied by the Germans.
-Also, he apparently knew nothing about the German positions around Barendrecht.
+That conclusion can be deducted from the operational plan that the Colonel designed and from the archives that give away his considerations.
+He instructed two manoeuvre formations to be formed.
+One that would move south into the direction of Barendrecht [where meanwhile parts of a German battalion had been positioned - the LD was unaware of this] and one that would go north to Bolnes (along the Nieuwe Maas).
+The southern formation had another battalion attached that it had to send to Dordrecht via Zwijndrecht (!) after it had crossed the Noord.
+That very detail is a clear indication that the Colonel had no knowledge of the German positions.
+His plan to take the battalion along for the crossing of the Noord was only feasible from a consideration that the traffic bridge at Dordrecht was firmly in Dutch hands.
+In any other scenario the ferry would have been used from Papendrecht (Alblasserwaard) to Dordrecht.
+It is however almost impossible that Colonel Van der Bijl had not been informed of the bridge at Dordrecht being in German hands, but he may have missed out on that piece of information.
+He had been instructed to send a battalion to the town in order to retake that very bridge, which makes it very unlikely that he didn't know or should have deducted it from the information received.
+His actions show however his unawareness, which is astonishing in the given circumstances.

-Meanwhile the Colonel had made contact with the bridge operator.
-The bridge deck had been lifted earlier that day, after a German airborne landing had been witnessed on the other side.
+Meanwhile the Colonel had made contact with the bridge operator at Alblasserdam.
+The bridge deck had been lifted earlier that day by the civil operator, after a German airborne landing had been witnessed on the other side.
 During the late afternoon a car full of German soldiers had arrived on the Ysselmonde end.
 The Germans had driven up to the opened deck and shouted to the other side - where the operator building was situated - that the operator had to lower the bridge.
 He had refused upon which the Germans had turned and left.
-The Colonel praised the operator but at the same time feared that the Germans would be ready for his men to cross the bridge and the Colonel didn't fancy a night fight.
+The Colonel praised the operator but at the same time feared that the Germans would be ready for his men to cross the bridge and he didn't fancy a night fight.
+He didn't even consider to send a probing party across.
+He decided to wait until the next morning, sending over two large patrols by boats on either side of the bridge that would have to suppress the expected German occupation whilst a stormtroop would be ready to cross the bridge.
+This latter part wasn't too shabby were it not for the warning bit of leaving the bridge deck opened until the very moment of the scheduled assault!
+All in all it meant that the entire retaking operation of Waalhaven could be scrapped.
+The division would have to operate in full daylight in the open Ysselmonde polders, with no AA whatsoever in its ranks besides the heavy MG's.
+First of all though, it would have to cross the Noord.

-The Colonel's perception - or rather his lack of tactical assessment and initiative - would play a possibly decisive role in the (success of the) entire German operation as well as the (lack of) effectiveness of the Dutch counter measures still ahead.
+The Colonel's perception - or rather his lack of tactical assessment and initiative - would play a decisive role in the (success of the) entire German operation as well as the (lack of) effectiveness of the Dutch counter measures still ahead.
+His poor leadership and military tactical abilities had only started with this first poor effort.
+There were plenty yet to follow.

 The German side

-Generalleutnant Student had been genuinely shocked when a recce party had returned with the news of the whereabouts of a major bridge that did not appear on his battle map.
-More worrying was the assessment that Dutch forces had been spotted on the opposite end, for at that time he could not think of what Dutch outfit that could be.
+Generalleutnant Student had been genuinely upset when a recce party had returned with the news of the whereabouts of a major bridge that did not appear on his battle map or his intel portfolio.
+Perhaps even more disturbing was the assessment that Dutch forces had been spotted on the opposite end, for at that time he could not think of which Dutch outfit that could be.

-It had forced Student to slightly alter plans.
-In the late evening he directed two companies of II./IR.16 to quick-march to Alblasserdam and take a battery of 7,5 cm mountain howitzers along with them.
-The battalion had to prevent any Dutch crossing.
+It forced Student to slightly alter plans.
+In the late evening he directed four platoons (all of II./IR.16) from his reserve to quick-march to Alblasserdam and Ridderkerk and take a battery of 7,5 cm mountain howitzers along with them.
+They would reinforce the squads that were until that point secure this river stretch.
+The 2nd Battalion had to prevent any Dutch crossing.
 He promised their commander that he would appeal on the Luftwaffe Gruppe Putzier to see to air support in the early morning.
-As such a German force of about 300 men was about to counter the Dutch offensive plans even before they had started to unfold.
+As such a German force of about 250 men was about to counter the Dutch offensive plans even before they had started to unfold.
+This force was concentrated at Ridderkerk and Hendrik Ido Ambacht, a tiny village in those days.

 The German occupation at the bridge had been very light until late that night.
 After the first discovery of the bridge in the early afternoon, the commander of IR.16 had considered it not more than a nuisance that the bridge had been overlooked.
 Since no Dutch forces were expected in that area, he had only sent one platoon with a single AT gun to the bridge to guard it.
-When General Student received news - late in the evening - that large Dutch army units were in arrival at Alblasserdam, he grew not only extremely worried but wondered where the hell these Dutch forces came from ...
+When General Student received news - later in the evening - that large Dutch army units were in arrival at Alblasserdam, he grew not only worried, but wondered where the hell these Dutch forces came from.
+Although he did not overestimate the threat, he did order a significant reinforcement to be sent to the bridge.

 His counterpart operated quite the opposite way.
 When the Dutch Colonel had realised that at least some German troops were already occupying the westbank, he had ordered the first arriving battalion of the LD to cross the Merwede at Papendrecht [to Dordrecht] in stead of using the bulk of this unit for an immediate crossing attempt.
-The Colonel had sealed the fate of his battle plan with that conservative and unwise decision.
+The Colonel had sealed the fate of his battle plan with that conservative and boldless decision.
 He had decided to await the arrival of his other units to undertake the offensive and he preferred to undertake it by daylight - in other words - at the 11th.
 He did not even consider sending a recon party to the other side to probe the enemy's strength!
-A tactical blunder of magnitude that played right into the German cards!
-It also meant that the plan to follow up on the RAF raid on Waalhaven was left.
+A tactical blunder of magnitude that played right into the German cards, but at the same time, not too much off of the Dutch tactical text-book standard of those days.
+At the samen time it would also cancel any ambition on executing the plan to follow up on the RAF raid on Waalhaven.
 It was a typical example of the Allied incapacity to make the right operational and tactical decisions when opportunities occured on the battlefield.
-The French, Belgian, Dutch and partially British field commanders of May and June 1940 all seemed to miss this operational boldness that many German field commanders possessed, and that basically represented the most significant difference between the two sides in that period of time.
+The French, Belgian, Dutch and partially British field commanders of May and June 1940 all seemed to miss this operational boldness that many German field commanders possessed, and that basically represented the most significant difference between the two sides in that very decisive period of time.

 Balance

-At about 0400 hours the companies of the 2nd Battalion of IR.16 arrived at the Noord, together with a battery of mountain-artillery guns of 7,5 cm and some AT guns.
-Two German platoons manned the bridge area, another two platoons were sent to Ridderkerk.
+At about 03.00 hours the reinforcements of the 2nd Battalion of IR.16 arrived at the Noord, while a battery of mountain-artillery guns of 7,5 cm and some AT guns would follow a few hours later.
+Two German platoons manned the bridge area, another two platoons were sent to Ridderkerk and to monitor the stretch of land in between.
 The Dutch window of opportunity had been closed.